 Probotics Expert knowledge combined with robotic capability.
-Productics Expert knowledge combined with robotic capability.

 LIVE RACKS

 Storage rack design in which the product automatically flows to a selection position.
 The typical live rack contains roller conveyors and is constructed for loading from the rear.
 The rear of the rack is elevated higher than the front, causing a gravity flow towards the front.